15 Letterhead Examples With Logos to Inspire Yours

 Image Source

-What we like: By placing your company logo at the top of your letter, you’ll make your materials instantly recognizable.
+What I like: By placing your company logo at the top of your letter, you’ll make your materials instantly recognizable.
 This is one of the most common approaches to branded letterheads: a big, bold logo in the left corner or centered at the top.

 2. Feature one strong color.